New malaria vaccine results raise hopes of mass rollout

-PARIS, Sept 8 ― A booster dose of a new malaria vaccine maintains a high level of protection against the disease, researchers said today, expressing hopes the cheap jab could be produced on a massive scale in a matter of years.
+OXFORD, Sep 10 ― A booster dose of a new malaria vaccine maintains a high level of protection against the disease, researchers said Thursday, expressing hopes the cheap jab could be produced on a massive scale in a matter of years.

 The international research team suggested the vaccine, developed by Britain’s Oxford University, could represent a turning point in the fight against the mosquito-borne parasitic disease, which killed 627,000 people ― mostly African children ― in 2020 alone.